Were you looking for the CRP test, used to evaluate general inflammation?

 Why Get Tested?

-To assess your risk of developing cardiovascular disease
+To help assess your risk of developing cardiovascular disease

 When to Get Tested?

-No current consensus exists on when to get tested; hs-CRP is most often ordered in conjunction with other tests that are performed to assess risk of heart disease, such as a lipid profile (cholesterol, triglycerides, HDL-C, LDL-C).
+No current consensus exists on when to get tested; hs-CRP is often ordered in conjunction with other tests that are performed to assess risk of heart disease, such as a lipid profile (cholesterol, triglycerides, HDL-C, LDL-C) when your healthcare provider would like additional information on your risk.

 A blood sample drawn from a vein in your arm